EternalllZM/rtd-codz/docs/source/rules.rst

 - **Includes profile, username, text, emotes, and voice chats.**

-Please do not put anything NSFW or explicit on anything that is associated with you such as profile pictures, statuses, messages sent that include emotes, stickers, etc.
+Please do not put anything NSFW, explicit, or suggestive on anything that is associated with you such as profile pictures and statuses.
+Includes messages sent that include external emotes, stickers, etc.

 - **Suggestive content reviewed at moderator's discretion.**